-Jumperoo or Exersaucer
+16. Jumperoo or Exersaucer

-The main difference between an exersaucer and a jumperoo are that the exersaucer has a rounded bottom that they can rock around on.
+The main difference between an exersaucer and a jumperoo are that the exersaucer has a rounded base.
 A jumperoo is like a Jolly Jumper and activity centre all in one.
 Mr. P spends a lot of time in his jumperoo.
 Which is really helpful especially now that he goes much longer between naps.
 He can turn around a full 360 in the seat and jump until he tires himself out, it’s pretty cool!